projectcontour/contour/changelogs/unreleased/4165-youngnick-minor.md

 - be `Opaque` type
 - contain only a `ca.crt` key, not `tls.crt` or `tls.key`

-The `ca.crt` key may contain a certificate chain, and the certificates in the chain do not need to have a CN or SAN.
+The `ca.crt` key may contain one or more CA certificates, that do not need to have a CN or SAN.